 - their healing journey is actually healing this whole family line

-- they have support from beyond as well from spirit
+- they have support from their Higher Power

 When working with clients, I actually go beyond the words to the beliefs and energetic power that I’m holding for them.
 I see them in this empowered state, sitting up strong and vibrant, and full of joyful light.
 I hold that vision for them and that is what I’m speaking from.